MicrosoftDocs/azure-devops-yaml-schema/task-reference/android-signing-v1.md

 **`keystoreFile`** - **Keystore File**<br>
 `string`.
 Required when `jarsign = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+The file path to the Android Keystore file that should be used to sign the APK.
+This file must be uploaded to the [secure files](/azure/devops/pipelines/library/secure-files) library, where it is securely stored with encryption.
+The Android Keystore file will be used to sign the APK, but will be removed from the agent machine when the pipeline completes.

-Enter the file path to the keystore file that should be used to sign the APK.
-It can either be checked into source control or placed on the build machine directly by an administrator.
-It is recommended to encrypt the keystore file in source control and use the 'Decrypt File' task to decrypt the file during the build.
+The file can either be checked into source control or placed on the build machine directly by an administrator.
+It is recommended to encrypt the keystore file in source control and use the `Decrypt File` task to decrypt the file during the build.

+Argument aliases: `apksignerKeystoreFile`
 <!-- :::editable-content-end::: -->
 <br>